 We are exposed to market risks in the ordinary course of our business.
 These risks primarily relate to interest rates.
-We had cash and cash equivalents of \$173.2 million as of December 31, 2021 which consisted of bank deposits and money market funds.
-Such interest-bearing instruments carry a degree of risk; however, a hypothetical 10% change in interest rates during any of the periods presented would not have had a material impact on our consolidated financial statements.
+We had cash and cash equivalents and short-term investments of \$178.9 million as of December 31, 2022 which consisted of bank deposits, money market funds and U.S. treasury securities.
+Such interest-bearing instruments carry a degree of risk; however, As of December 31, 2022, a hypothetical 10% change in interest rates would not have had a material impact on our consolidated financial statements.